 Davis bought and took residence in the 18th century, Federal-style mansion and sprawling property known as "Spring Station" (Louisville's oldest home.)
 On May 19, 1979, he married Suzanne Irwin, philanthropist and part of a pioneering Ohio family.
-In 1981, Suzanne and Roger became first-time parents to a daughter, Meg ("She's a cross between Grace Kelly and Audrey Hepburn," Roger proudly says today, "She's really something!")
-Meg moved to southern California later and graduated from USC; she is now a budding entrepreneur.
+In 1981, Suzanne and Roger became first-time parents to a daughter, Margaret ("She's a cross between Grace Kelly and Audrey Hepburn," Roger proudly says today, "She's really something!")
+Margaret moved to southern California later and graduated from USC; she is now a budding entrepreneur.

 But a long-term marriage was not in the cards for Davis this time; he and Suzanne were divorced on March 8, 1983.
 On June 15, 1985, Roger married Louisville realtor Alice LeGette; they divorced on June 7, 1988.